Appliance repair guides and brand insight.

 Refrigerator Leaking Water (Inside & On Floor): What It Means

 Where the water shows up tells you what's wrong.
-Decode an inside-the-fridge puddle versus a floor leak: defrost drain, water line, or filter housing.
+Decode an inside-the-fridge puddle versus a floor leak, and know when to shut the water off and call a tech.

 Read post → -

 Refrigerator making noise or fan not working?
-How to repair a refrigerator fan
+What the sounds mean and when to call

-A loud hum, buzz, or grinding from your fridge usually traces to one of two fans.
-Here's how to tell the evaporator fan from the condenser fan, what each noise means, and when to call for a repair.
+A loud hum, buzz, or grinding from your fridge almost always traces to one of two fans.
+Here's how to tell which fan is the problem, what it means for cooling, and when to call a tech.

 Read post → -